Chevrotain/chevrotain/packages/chevrotain/src/parse/parser/traits/README.md

 *   Cons
-    -   Breaks the semantics of TypeScript a bit, What the compiler knows about "SmartObject" is no longer the "full story", that is why the factory is needed to create new instances.
+    -   Breaks the semantics of TypeScript a bit, What the compiler knows about "SmartObject" is no longer the "full story".

 ### References